Pinna abnormalities and low-set ears

 - Ask if you have a family history of abnormal-shaped ears

 All newborns should have a hearing test.
-A child with pinna abnormalities should also have a hearing test.
-Examinations for any changes in mental development may be performed as the child grows.
+Exams for any changes in mental development may be performed as the child grows.
 Genetic testing may also be done.

 - Skin tags may be tied off, unless there is cartilage in them.
 In that case, surgery is needed to remove them.

-- Ears that are prominent or that stick out may be treated for cosmetic reasons.
+- Ears that stick out may be treated for cosmetic reasons.
 During the newborn period, a small framework may be attached using tape or Steri-Strips.
 The child wears this framework for several months.
 Surgery to correct the ears cannot be done until the child is 5 years old.

-More severe abnormalities may require surgery for appearance or cosmetic reasons, as well as for function.
-They usually are done in several stages to create and attach a new ear is often done in stages.
+More severe abnormalities may require surgery for cosmetic reasons as well as for function.
+Surgery to create and attach a new ear is often done in stages.